Guidance

 Evidence showed that ultrasound scans and symphysis fundal height measurement do not accurately predict a baby being born small or large for gestational age.
 However, the committee agreed that the current routine practice of using symphysis fundal height measurement to monitor fetal growth should be used, because it is a simple and low-cost intervention and can alert to further investigations when concerns arise about the baby being either larger or smaller than expected for gestational age.
 When the symphysis fundal height measurement is large for gestational age, ultrasound scans could be used to assess the size of the baby and the volume of amniotic fluid.
 Small-for-gestational-age babies are at an increased risk of perinatal mortality and morbidity; therefore, when this is suspected, further investigations should be done to monitor the growth and wellbeing of the baby, taking into consideration the full clinical picture.

 The committee were aware that many women may request routine ultrasound scans in late pregnancy, but available evidence showed no benefit from routine ultrasound in late pregnancy (from 28 weeks) for uncomplicated singleton pregnancies.
 However, the absence of effect found in the evidence does not mean that there is definitely no effect.
 There was also no evidence on maternal anxiety in relation to routine ultrasound scanning.
-The committee were in favour of research on this in the future; however, a research recommendation was not prioritised because there is a good amount of evidence on other key outcomes.
+The committee were in favour of research on this in the future; however, a recommendation for research was not prioritised because there is a good amount of evidence on other key outcomes.

 The committee were aware that cases of stillbirth have been linked to reduced fetal movements.
 Therefore, structured fetal movement awareness packages have been trialled.
 Evidence on the use of a structured fetal movement awareness package, such as the one described in the UK trial Awareness of fetal movements and care package to reduce fetal mortality (AFFIRM), did not detect a reduction in stillbirths or perinatal mortality but did find that there were more interventions at birth, including more caesarean births and inductions of labour, and fewer spontaneous vaginal births.
 Another study from Sweden compared giving a leaflet to pregnant women teaching them a method of being aware of fetal movements, with usual care.
 No clinically important benefits or harms were detected, including no difference in perinatal mortality, although there was a small, but statistically significant, reduction in births after 41+6 weeks and fewer caesarean births.
 Health economic evaluation did not establish cost effectiveness for either of these structured awareness packages.